LandEcosystems/Sindbad/docs/src/pages/code/overview.md

 ### Core Package
 - **SindbadTEM**: The main package that provides the core of SINDBAD.
-  - **Models**: Module that implements various ecosystem model components and approaches.
+  - **Processes**: Module that implements various ecosystem model components and approaches.
-  - **Metrics**: Implements performance metrics and cost functions.
   - **Types**: Module that defines various types for dispatching on methods ranging from setup to cost computation.
-  - **OmniTools**: Provides helper functions and common utilities used across packages.

 ### MDI Package
 #### Modeling Modules